-If you see that “Unfortunately Settings has stopped working” problem is not occurring in Safe Mode, then a third party app is causing the problem.
+If you see that the “Unfortunately Settings has stopped working” problem is not occurring in Safe Mode, then a third-party app is causing the problem.
 What you need to do is uninstall third-party apps one by one (start with those recently installed), until the issue is solved or if you have too many apps you can perform a factory data reset.

 You may also like: How to get back the hidden apps after updating Galaxy to 4.4.2

-A Factory reset removes all your phone’s data, so before proceed, back up all your data.
+A Factory reset removes all your phone’s data, so before proceeding, back up all your data.